 Never be within doors when you can rightly be without.

 Charlotte Mason emphasizes the value of nature study in home education, beginning during the early years.
 Unhurried time outdoors is important for children.

 Nature study gives a strong foundation in science, nourishes wonder, curiosity, and delight and develops lifelong habits.
 Nature walks, keeping a nature journal, reading nature lore, and hands-on object lessons are all valuable nature study experiences.

-It is important to take nature walks in all seasons, creating an experienced of intentional observation.
+It is important to take nature walks in all seasons, creating an opportunity for intentional observation.
 The focus of the walk is observing nature in an unhurried manner, including plants, animals, rocks, trees, bugs, weather patterns, etc. Charlotte Mason recommends that families take nature walks together one afternoon each week.
-Some suggestions to enhance a nature walk include:
+5 suggestions to enhance a nature walk include:

 - Dissecting a flower or a seed pod.

 - Observing patterns of ants or small insects in their natural habitat.

 - Climbing a tree.

 Purchase a hardcover, watercolor notebook for nature journaling.
 The notebook needs to be durable since it will be used outdoors.
 A nature journal is a place to record observations from a nature walk or an object lesson.

 Nature journal entries should include the date and location of the observation and a brush-drawing illustration of the observation.
 Older students should include noted characteristics and species identification.
 Adding embellishments such as poetry, quotes, and scripture make each journal unique.